 Processing time typically ranges from 3-15 working days, depending on the completeness of the application and the verification process of CBDT / Income Tax Department.

-Part A contains employer’s TAN, PAN of both parties, assessment year, period of employment, and quarterly TDS breakup.
-It is generated and downloaded from the TRACES portal after filing quarterly TDS returns (Form 24Q).
+Part A contains details of TDS deducted and deposited by the employer including employer’s TAN, PAN of both parties, assessment year, period of employment, and quarterly TDS breakup.
+Part A is generated and downloaded from the TRACES portal after filing quarterly TDS returns (Form 24Q).

 Proper tax planning at the start of the financial year helps both employers and employees optimise their tax liability.